May 22, 2026

 Flash photo.

-Outdoors, back against the sun. (facing wall)
+Outdoors, back against sun.

-Outdoors, facing the sun. (obscured by a cloud veil)
+Outdoors, facing sun.

 Distance photo!